kavithahk-1706/DSA-Log/progress.md

 - __`pivotVal` needs to be brought back__ from the very end after traversing through the array such that
     - elements to the left of `pivotVal` are less than `pivotVal`
     - elements to the right of `pivotVal` are more than `pivotVal`

+- Lomuto's version is cool for understanding BUT swaps everything like an idiot and sucks with duplicates.
+There's a better version called Hoare's method which optimizes Quick Sort's division mechanism.

 ### Things to do tomorrow
 - Try implementing both `mergeSort` and `quickSort` in LeetCode problems that involve sorting.